FreyrThorv/itcomesforusall/README.md

-💀Spooky app for calculating your % risk of death within the next year.
+💀 Spooky app for calculating your % risk of death within the next year(s).